The following features that support networking and engagement are available in the app:

 In sessions and presentations, chat can also be switched on through Interactivity > Eureka features.
 A Chat button will then be added to the button bar of the detail page of a session or presentation.
 Through that button, users can join the conversation about that session or presentation.

 With personal chat, users can send private messages to each other.
 To help your users find each other, you can set up an attendee list.
-This list contains all users that are signed in, and that have given the permission to be visible in it.
+This list contains all users that are signed in, and that have given the permission to be visible.

 From the attendee list, a user can be clicked to see his or her profile.
 From this profile the Talk button can be clicked to start a conversation.
 A user can disallow others to send them personal messages by turning off the profile setting Allow new personal chats.
 Each user has to define this for him- or herself.